 4. Trust and Authenticity

 Reddit's anonymous culture encourages honest conversations.
 When users recommend products, those recommendations carry significant weight.
-Ads that feel authentic can tap into this trust.
+Ads that feel authentic can tap into this trust through strong reddit community engagement.

 5. Strong B2B Potential

 Professional communities on Reddit offer access to decision-makers who actively discuss tools and solutions.
-For B2B advertisers tired of LinkedIn's high CPCs, Reddit provides an alternative.
+For B2B advertisers tired of LinkedIn's high CPCs, Reddit provides an alternative as shown in this reddit ads case study b2b.

 6. AI-Powered MAX Campaigns